Online Engineering Programs in South Dakota

 Bachelor of Science in Computer Science – Dakota State University

-Online Master’s Degrees in Engineering in South Dakota
+Online Master’s Degrees in Engineering in SD

 Master of Science in Engineering Management – South Dakota School of Mines and Technology